chimbs86/Security-And-Microservices-On-AWS/README.md

 # Code for Security and Microservices on AWS

 This is the codebase required for following along with the book - Security and Microservices on AWS.
 I will try my best to add as much supplemental code as possible to make it easy to setup a terraform repository to create a reference implementation that I discuss in the book.

+I think of this codebase as something similar to what they do on cooking shows.
+I will try to prepare and keep all of the ingredients ready for you, so that you can play with your cloud security recipe.

 The aim here is to be able to fork this repository, apply the plan and have a reference implementation ready to poke around on your AWS account without any additional setup required.
 I will try my best to use convention over configuration to ensure the setup is as simple as possible.

 In no way am I suggesting, terraform is the only way of building your infrastructure, but my aim here is to simplify the boilerplate setup as much as possible so you can concentrate on higher level design decisions instead of the implementation level details.

 ***Given the complications associated with multi account setup, the code present in this repository will be strictly restricted to single account setups.***